smithery-ai/OpenDataMCP/README.md

 How do we do that?

-* **Access**: Setup MCP servers in your LLM application in 2 clicks via our CLI tool (starting with Claude, see Roadmap for next steps).
+* **Access**: Setup our MCP servers in your LLM application in 2 clicks via our CLI tool (starting with Claude, see Roadmap for next steps).
 * **Publish**: Use provided templates and guidelines to quickly contribute and publish on Open Data MCP.
 Make your data easily discoverable!

 ## Usage